 In 2003, he co-starred in the D.A.
 Pennebaker directed documentary Only the Strong Survive, a selection of both the 2002 Cannes and Sundance Film Festivals.
 In 2003, Pickett was also a judge for the second annual Independent Music Awards to support independent artists’ careers.
 In 2005, Pickett was inducted into the Michigan Rock and Roll Legends Hall of Fame.
 His recording of “Mustang Sally” was voted a Legendary Michigan Song in 2007.

 Pickett spent the twilight of his career playing dozens of concert dates a year until 2004, when he began suffering from health problems.
 While in the hospital, he returned to his spiritual roots and told his sister that he wanted to record a gospel album.
 However, he never recovered.

 Pickett died from a heart attack on January 19, 2006 in Reston, Virginia.
-He was aged 64.
+He was 64 years old.
 He was buried in Louisville, Kentucky.
-The eulogy was delivered by Pastor Steve Owens of Decatur, Georgia, who a longtime friend of the family.
+The eulogy was delivered by Pastor Steve Owens of Decatur, Georgia, who is a longtime friend of the family.
 Little Richard spoke about him and preached briefly at the funeral.
 Pickett spent many years in Louisville when his mother moved there from Alabama.
 He was remembered on March 20, 2006, at New York’s B.B.
 King Blues Club with performances by the Commitments, Ben E King, his long-term backing band the Midnight Movers, soul singer Bruce “Big Daddy” Wayne, and Southside Johnny Lyon in front of an audience that included members of his family.